 You may not have heard of Asheville in North Carolina before, but that’s about to change.
 This small city is determined to put itself on the map, and it’s doing everything right along the way.
 Asheville is a great place to visit if you enjoy music, art, and a young, hip vibe.
 In fact, it’s making a name for itself as a trendy destination for arty adventures and mini breaks.

-Asheville is just coming into its own.
+The city is just coming into its own.
 That means you can get there before everyone else and see what all the fuss is about first.
-But it also means that you might struggle when you’re looking for the best places to stay in Asheville.
-There just isn’t as much information out there about the best Asheville accommodation options as there is about more popular destinations.
+But, it also means that you might struggle when you’re figuring out where to stay in Asheville.
+There just isn’t as much information out there as there is about more popular destinations.

 - Where to Stay in Asheville